pleabargain/EnglishHelpsYourCareer/topic work from home.md

 -   Is there anyone on the team who has been especially helpful in your WFH transition?
 -   Do you feel connected enough to your teammates?
 Why or why not?
 -   Do you feel you’ve been able to learn and grow in the last few months?
 If so, how?
 If not, why not?
+-   How has working from home changed the way you communicate with other people?